Weather-Station-Software/live-weather-station/readme.txt

 * First public version.

 == Upgrade Notice ==

+= 2.7.X =
+New pollution data collecting from OpenWeatherMap.
+New cron jobs mode.
+Many optimizations, improvements and bug fixes.

 = 2.6.X =
 Added the possibility to send outdoor data from Netatmo stations to Weather Underground.
 Many optimizations and improvements.